flyingrhinonz/nftwatch/README.md

 Usage tips
 ----------

+* If you see something interesting - pause the display and scroll the table if needed.
+* Add counters to your nftables rules if you want to see these values in nftwatch (by default rules don't have counters).
 * Slow down your display refresh rate to get more accurate results, as well as pickup rules that are rarely hit.
-* If you see something interesting - pause the display and scroll the table if needed.
+At faster refresh rates your BPS/PPS rates will be higher than reality because the time it takes to read and calculate values is not accounted for (nftwatch uses simple division by refresh time per cycle).

 Troubleshooting